 Myths of a job as a graduate management consultant

-1. 'Consulting is just basic common sense.'
+1. 'Management consulting is just basic common sense.'

 Most consulting engagements require a mix of junior and senior consultants.
 A junior role will largely involve research into market structures and dynamics, competitor strategies, customer needs and suchlike.
 Basic common sense mixed with good logic is key to this role.
 As consultants progress, lessons learnt from one industry can then be applied to another, and sensible and insightful conclusions can be drawn from the information gathered about client businesses and markets.
 Consultants also develop analytical expertise such as financial modelling, a tool to help clients understand the financial implications of their potential future actions.